- 11.8–13.4 in

 Steller’s Jays move around with bold hops of their long legs, both on the ground and among the spokelike main branches of conifers.
 They pause often to eye their surroundings, cocking their head with sudden movements this way and that.
 Jays have incredible spatial memories, and Steller’s Jays store surplus food in caches.
 They also raid the caches of Clark’s Nutcrackers and other jays.
 Steller’s Jays are common nest predators, stealing both eggs and chicks from the nests of many species.
 They are very social, traveling in groups, sometimes playing with or chasing each other, or joining mixed-species flocks.
 One of the most vocal species of mountainous forests, Steller’s Jays keep up a running commentary on events and often instigate mobbing of predators and other possibly dangerous intruders.

-Steller's Jay populations remained relatively stable, showing some local declines, between 1966 and 2014, according to the North American Breeding Bird Survey.
+Steller's Jay populations remained relatively stable, showing some local declines, between 1966 and 2015, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 2.8 million with 70% occurring in the U.S., 9% in Canada, and 18% in Mexico.
-Steller's Jay rates a 9 out of 20 on the Continental Concern Score, and is a U.S.-Canada Stewardship species.
-It is not on the 2014 State of the Birds Watch List.
+Steller's Jay rates an 11 out of 20 on the Continental Concern Score, and is a U.S.-Canada Stewardship species.
+It is not on the 2016 State of North America's Birds' Watch List.

 - Greene, Erick, William Davison and Vincent R. Muehter.
 1998.
 Steller's Jay (Cyanocitta stelleri).
 In The Birds of North America, No. 343 (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.